daniel08311/CryptoTrend/README.md

     ```
 ### Some Notes ###
  * After each training, the prediction result given the latest trade will be put in predict/
- * There are some default .sh files which runs the training ( run all the .sh file to repeatedly train the four exchange, each with 30m and 1h model )
+ * The default .sh files are examples which runs training ( run all the .sh file to repeatedly train the four exchange, each with 30m and 1h model )
  * We support binance, bitfinex, bittrex and huobipro currently.
 Entering other exchanges yields error.